elyashium/Answer-sheet-eval/README.md

 - Semantic cosine similarity distance.
 - Concept coverage ratio.
 - Answer length ratio.
-Dynamically flags low-confidence answers (<= 0.6) for human-in-the-loop review.
+Dynamically flags low-confidence answers (<= 0.6) for human-in-the-loop review, that can be futher given into a flywheel mechanism to queue a model finetuning pipeline

 ---